Go Back

 Main Layer

-• Melt the chocolate in a double boiler and let it cool down on the counter.
+• Melt dark chocolate in a double boiler and let it cool down on the counter until it reaches room temperature.

-• Add into a blender all the ingredients for the main layer, except for the berries.
-That’s melted chocolate, walnuts, extra virgin coconut oil (at room temperature), coconut sugar, mint, orange skin and raw cacao powder.
+• Add all the ingredients for the main layer into a blender or kitchen robot, except for berries.
+That’s walnuts, melted chocolate, coconut oil (melted), coconut sugar, mint, orange skin and raw cacao powder.

-• Blend for 1-2 minutes until you obtain a thick batter.
+• Process for 1-2 minutes until you obtain a thick batter.

 • Pour batter into a small tray and add in berries.
-Gently mix using a spatula until the berries have incorporated into the batter.
+Gently mix using a spatula, until the berries have incorporated into batter.

 Top Layer